Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * Please first follow the instructions for installing and using the [TICK stack](tickstack.md)

 * If you're pushing log events to [TICK](tickstack.md), this snippet of code below (_logging instructions_) at the bottom of **every** ISLE service within your `docker-compose.production.yml` file should be uncommented.
 This should include the Varnish service.
+By default the uncommented Varnish section in the `Production` `docker-compose.production.yml` file will have this snippet of code below.

 ```bash
     logging: